Instagram co-founders resign in latest Facebook executive exit

 Facebook bought Instagram in 2012 for $1 billion.
 The photo-sharing app has over 1 billion active monthly users and has grown by adding features such as messaging and short videos.
 In 2016, it added the ability to post slideshows that disappear in 24 hours, mimicking the “stories” feature of Snap Inc’s Snapchat.

-The photo app’s global revenue this year is likely to exceed $8 billion, showed data from advertising consults EMarketer.
+The photo app’s global revenue this year is likely to exceed $8 billion, showed data from advertising consultancy EMarketer.

 Increased advertising on Instagram has seen the average price-per-ad across Facebook’s apps decline this year after a year of upswing.
 A new privacy law in Europe also has affected prices.